The Best Grow Lights for Lush, Healthy Plants, Tested

 • No timer integrated or included with purchase; may need to be bought separately

-Get the Phlizon Grow Light on Amazon.
+Get the Phlizon grow light at Amazon.

 Jump to Our Top Picks

 Whether you’re hunting for a grow light to supplement natural light for indoor overwintering of potted patio plants, or you’re looking to start seeds indoors for transplanting to the garden in spring, a grow light can help.
-Today’s options range in price from under $20 to $150, or more, depending on quality and light range.
+Today’s options range in price from under $20 to $150 or more, depending on quality and light range.

-Cool, Warm, and Full-Spectrum
+Cool, Warm, and Full Spectrum

 Grow lights are labeled with numbers like 2,500K or 6,500K, which tells you the temperature of the light according to the Kelvin scale of measurement.
 The higher the number, the cooler the light.
-So a bulb with a Kelvin rating of 6,000K will have a white or bluish tint, whereas a 3,000K bulb will be yellower.
+So a bulb with a Kelvin rating of 6,000K will have a white or bluish tint, whereas a 3,000K bulb will be more yellow.
 Each type of light—warm or cool—stimulates specific plant behavior.

 If your goal is to improve foliar growth in your houseplants or grow leafy greens or seedlings, choose a cooler spectrum bulb around 6,500K.
 Warm light will have a lower Kelvin rating and is ideal for flower production in houseplants and fruiting plants like citrus.
-When in doubt, full-spectrum lights take out the guesswork and offer a combination of both cool and warm light for the best of both worlds.
+When in doubt, full-spectrum lights take the guesswork out and offer a combination of both cool and warm light for the best of both worlds.

 LED vs. Fluorescent Bulbs

-Standard fluorescent bulbs are a weak home light source but they’re great for supplementing natural light for houseplants or starting seedlings.
+Standard fluorescent bulbs are a weak home light source but they’re great for mimicking natural light for houseplants or starting seedlings.
 Their cooler light makes them one-dimensional, so they’re ideal when lush foliage, not flowers, is the goal.
 Because their light cannot penetrate plant leaves with strong intensity, the grower must locate the light within a few inches of the top of the plant to be effective.

 LED grow lights, not to be confused with regular LED lights, are more expensive than fluorescent lights but they make up for that with longevity and energy savings.
 LEDs have both blue and red lights to mimic the full-color spectrum of the sun and might emit a bright, purplish glow.
 That’s not a big deal if the lights will be in a basement or a garage, but it’s something worth considering if they’ll be in a living area.
-Like fluorescent bulbs, LEDs are available in tubes for lighting a tray of seedlings or as bulbs when you want to light a specific plant.
+Like fluorescent bulbs, LEDs are available in tubes for lighting a tray of seedlings or as LED bulbs when you want to light a specific plant.

 Bulb or Stand Setup